specklesystems/speckle-sharp/README.md

 #### Server

-In order to test Speckle in all its glory you'll need a server running, you can run a local one by simply following the instructions in the [Server Repo](https://github.com/specklesystems/Server)
+In order to test Speckle in all its glory. you'll need a server running.
+You can run a local one by simply following the instructions in the [Server Repo](https://github.com/specklesystems/Server)

-If you're facing any errors make sure Postgress and Redis are up and running.
+If you're facing any errors, make sure Postgres and Redis are up and running.

 #### Accounts

-The connector itself doesn't have features to manage your Speckle accounts, this functionality has been delegated to the Speckle Manager desktop app.
+The connector itself doesn't have features to manage your Speckle accounts.
+This functionality has been delegated to the Speckle Manager desktop app.

 You can install an alpha version of it from: TODO LINK HERE